PaulKorDev/TestTaskVerticalShooter/README.md

   - Add new AttackModes for different behaviour
   - etc)
 # What bugs can be:
-  - Sometimes, when you kill all enemies, you won't see the victory window => perhaps problem in Events
+  - Sometimes, when you kill all enemies, you won't see the victory window (FIXED)
   - If play with horizontal resolution, UI will broke => need adjust anchors